 What is Vibracoring?

 Vibracoring is a state-of-art sediment sampling technology to obtain undisturbed cores of unconsolidated, sediment in saturated or nearly saturated conditions by driving sampling tubes with a high-frequency-low-amplitude vibrating device.
 During sediment coring, the high-frequency vibration transfers the energy to the sediment and aids in the liquefaction of the surrounding sediment.
 It greatly reduces the friction between the core tube and sediment and eases the core tube to penetrate into the sediment layer.
 Comparing to non-vibratory coring devices, such as box cores, gravity cores, and piston cores, vibracore has higher core sample recoveries.
-Vibracorers can be used in both shallow and deep different environment and can retrieve core samples with different lengths depending on sediment lithology.
+Vibracorers are effective in both shallow and deep environments.
+They retrieve core samples with different lengths depending on sediment lithology.

 Benefits of Vibracoring with SDI VibeCore D